httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 MUST create the ASCII serialisation of the corresponding request's origin (as per {{!RFC6454}}, Section 6.2) and remove it from the connection's Origin Set, if present.

+Note that the Origin Set does not affect existing streams on a connection in any way.

-## Authority and Coalescing with ORIGIN {#authority}
+## Authority, Push and Coalescing with ORIGIN {#authority}

 {{!RFC7540}}, Section 10.1 uses both DNS and the presented TLS certificate to establish the origin server(s) that a connection is authoritative for, just as HTTP/1.1 does in {{?RFC7230}}.
 Furthermore, {{!RFC7540}} Section 9.1.1 explicitly allows a connection to be used for more than one origin server, if it is authoritative.
+This affects what requests can be sent on the connection, both in HEADERS frame by the client and as PUSH_PROMISE frames from the server.

 Upon receiving an ORIGIN frame on a connection, clients that implement this specification change these behaviors in the following ways:

-* They MUST NOT consult DNS to establish authority for origins in the Origin Set.
+* Clients MUST NOT consult DNS to establish authority for origins in the Origin Set.
 The TLS certificate MUST be used to do so, as described in {{!RFC7540}} Section 9.1.1.

-* Requests SHOULD use an existing connection if their origin is in that connection's Origin Set, unless there are operational reasons for creating a new connection.
+* Clients sending a new request SHOULD use an existing connection if the request's origin is in that connection's Origin Set, unless there are operational reasons for creating a new connection.

+* Clients MUST use the Origin Set to determine whether a received PUSH_PROMISE is authoritative, as described in {{!RFC7540}}, Section 8.2.2.

 Note that this does not prevent clients from performing other certificate checks as required or allowed, either at connection time or when processing ORIGIN.
 See {{!RFC7540}} Section 9.1.1 for